sunng87/ring-jetty9-adapter/README.md

 [the quiche library](https://github.com/cloudflare/quiche). rj9a `0.17.6` made
 it an optional feature.
 To enable HTTP/3 support, you will need to:

-* Install libquiche on your system and make sure `libquiche.so` can be loaded from the Clojure(Java) application.
 * In addition to rj9a, add dependency `[info.sunng/ring-jetty9-adapter-http3 "VERSION"]` to your clojure project to bring in HTTP/3 staff.
 Remember to replace `VERSION` with our